gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experiences-uavRmp.md

 <br>

 {% include attention.html content="
 You will have a lot of chances to make a small mistake what may yield in a damage of your UAV or even worse in involving people, animals or non-cash assets.
 Check your risk - implement a **double check** system while planning and performing autonomous flight missions.
+Operating (autonomous) UAVs is in the full responsibility of the pilot.
 <br>
 Keep cool - **keep alert!**
 "%}